mathspp/mathspp/pages/02.blog/floodfill-algorithm-in-python/item.md

 </py-script>

+Wait, did you see that?
+Did you notice how, at the end, some of the pink cells turned purple again and you had to paint them more than once?!

 ## Optimising the floodfill algorithm to avoid duplicated work

 There is a key difference between the algorithm I'm using to paint the Python logo and the algorithm you just used, and it has to do with the role that the set `painted` has.
-The main objective of the set `painted` is to avoid wasting time painting the same pixel more than once, but what you _really_ want is to not waste any time whatsoever.
+The main objective of the set `painted` is to avoid wasting time painting the same pixel more than once, but that doesn't prevent the same pixel to be added to the list `to_paint` twice!

 If you modify the function `floodfill` to add a couple of calls to `print` and if you call it with a small grid, you will find that you can end up with duplicated points in the list `to_paint`: